yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 ## The Approver Service Configuration
-The Approver Service Configuration using a `polling-container` running in a [None-Blocking mode|XAP8:Polling Container#Non-Blocking Receive Handler].
+The Approver Service Configuration using a `polling-container` running in a depanlinkNone-Blocking modetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Polling+Container#Non-Blocking+Receive+Handlerbelakanglink.
 This allows the Service to consume Data objects from any partition.

 {% togglecloak the_approver_service_configuration %}**Click to view the Approver Service Configuration..**{% endtogglecloak %}
 {% gcloak the_approver_service_configuration %}